bonsai-rx/docs/articles/reactive-zip.md

 #### Sample Preloaded Sequences

-Use `Zip` to "sample" from sequences where all elements are available immediately.
+Use `Zip` to "sample" from a source sequence where all elements are available up front, using a time- or event-based trigger sequence.

 :::workflow
 ![Zip Application Sample](../workflows/reactive-zip-application-sample.bonsai)